Kung Fu (1972 TV series): Guest cast

 This list comprises a selection of actors billed in the opening credits, and some actors whose characters were decisive in the episode plot's development or who later became widely recognized for other productions.
-Among them there are nominees and winners of Academy Awards, Emmy, Golden Globe, Tony, and other film and theater awards.
+Among them are nominees and winners of Academy, Emmy, Golden Globe, Tony, and other film and theater awards.
 At the minute 6:39 of the Kung Fu DVD documentary The Tao of Caine: Production and Beyond, Herbie J. Pilato says: "One of the great things about Kung Fu is that it had this incredible A-list of guest stars.
 You know, there were stars then, and they became stars later (...)
 So, it was a breeding ground for A-1 talent and it was also just surrounded by A-1 talent, I mean, in front of and behind the scenes.
 They didn't settle for less."
 Jerry Thorpe added: "People wanted to do the show because it was unique, it's as simple as that.
-Yes, it was fairly easy to cast people that normally wouldn't do a series television."
+Yes, it was fairly easy to cast people who normally wouldn't do a series television."

-This list does not reflect the full extent of Asian American actors' participation, since most of them were billed in the series' closing credits.
-It can be noticed that a group of Asian actors appeared repeatedly in the series.
-According to John Furia Jr. in a May 1973 interview, this happened because "one of the problems we're faced with is that Oriental actors did not have much opportunity to act in TV or movies before, and so there is no great pool to draw from.
+This list does not reflect the full extent of Asian-American actors' participation, since most of them were billed in the series' closing credits.
+A group of Asian actors appeared repeatedly in the series; according to John Furia Jr. in a May 1973 interview, this happened because "one of the problems we're faced with is that Oriental actors did not have much opportunity to act in TV or movies before, and so there is no great pool to draw from.
 So far, availability of martial artists for the training and fighting scenes has been good."
-Asian actors who returned often to the series were mostly members of the East West Players, brought to the series by Guy Lee, who would take charge of Bessie Loo's Talent Agency when she retired.
+Asian actors who returned often to the series were mostly members of the East West Players, brought to the series by Guy Lee, who later took charge of Bessie Loo's Talent Agency when she retired.